wessenstam/kubernetes101/day2/day2.rst

     selector:
       app: web

-He runs **kubectl delete -f nginx-pod-network-k8s.yaml** to get a clean system again and makes sure the webpage is not replying using the browser he had opened earlier.
+He runs ``kubectl delete -f nginx-pod-network-k8s.yaml`` to get a clean system again and makes sure the webpage is not replying using the browser he had opened earlier.
 "No reply, just a message that the connection is refused.
 Ok, so now I’m 100% sure nothing is running that replies to HTTP requests..."

-On the clean minikube environment he runs **kubectl apply -f nginx-deployment-k8s.yaml** to get the YAML running….
+On the clean minikube environment he runs ``kubectl apply -f nginx-deployment-k8s.yaml`` to get the YAML running....

 .. figure:: images/27.png

-It seems to have worked… He refreshes the web browser and to his excitement the page is throwing the known 403 error again!!!
+It seems to have worked...
+He refreshes the web browser and to his excitement the page is throwing the known 403 error again!!!
 "YES YES YES!!!"

 He checks a few things to understand what has happened.

-- **kubectl get pods**; just to see if he sees one pod
+- ``kubectl get pods``; just to see if he sees one pod
-- **kubectl get services**; to see that there is a service called nginx-svc
+- ``kubectl get services``; to see that there is a service called nginx-svc
-- **kubectl get deployments**; to see if the is a deployment running
+- ``kubectl get deployments``; to see if the is a deployment running

 .. figure:: images/28.png

-So let’s see if we can have multiple pods by changing the **replicas** parameter in the **nginx-deployment-k8s.yaml** file.
-He changes that parameter to the value of **2**,
+So let’s see if we can have multiple pods by changing the ``replicas`` parameter in the ``nginx-deployment-k8s.yaml`` file.
+He changes that parameter to the value of ``2``,

 .. code-block:: yaml